MIB1700/MRYoutubePlaySubs/README.md

 As you can see in the video above, you need to **enable** the **Developer Settings** in Safari manually (only once unless you turn it off) so **selenium** is granted access.
 After that, `cd` into the working folder, input the information as shown and you are good to go.

-You can send me feedback via *services@martin-ritter.com* or via GitHub.
+You can send me feedback, requests, and suggestions via *services@martin-ritter.com* or here on GitHub.